adriaandegroot/QuatBot/README.md

 **NOTE** that if the password is entered on the command-line, it remains visible in command-history and in system tools like ps(1).
-Only run the bot on a trusted host.
+Only run the bot that way on a trusted host.

 Example for a full command-line (note the `'` around each argument to avoid shell processing of special characters):